 Supreme Court Justice Felix Frankfurter (1882-1965) was close to President Franklin D. Roosevelt but was reluctant to raise matters of Jewish concern with the president.

 Born in Vienna and raised in New York City, Frankfurter gained renown as a member of the Harvard University law school faculty and as a social activist.
-He was confounder of the American Civil Liberties Union and an ardent supporter of the New Deal.
+He was a cofounder of the American Civil Liberties Union and an ardent supporter of the New Deal.
 A number of Frankfurter’s young legal associates, nicknamed “Felix’s Happy Hot Dogs,” secured positions in the administration, and Frankfurter himself became a trusted adviser to President Roosevelt soon after FDR’s election in 1933.

 In 1938, following the death of Justice Benjamin Cardozo, Roosevelt appointed Frankfurter to the Supreme Court.
 At this point, Frankfurter withdrew almost completely from any Jewish communal involvement, including from the American Zionist movement, with which he had been associated in the 1920s at the behest of Justice Louis Brandeis.

-Ultimately, Frankfurter’s decision to refrain from speaking out against the Holocaust stemmed less from disbelief than from concern about jeopardizing his cherished relationship with the president.
+Frankfurter’s decision to refrain from speaking out against the Holocaust stemmed less from disbelief than from concern about jeopardizing his cherished relationship with the president.
 Frankfurter’s final words to his biographer, shortly before his death, were telling: “Let people see how much I loved Roosevelt, how much I loved my country.”

 Sources: Auerbach, Rabbis and Lawyers, pp.154-166;